AtlasLogics/AtlasLogics/README.md

 ### Who am I?

-A Computer Science Engineer fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.C Conspicuously intrested in Signal Theory, signals are the key to every problems.
+A Computer Science Engineer fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.

+Conspicuously intrested in Signal Theory, signals are the key to every problems.

 # Projects